 The ETI subcommittee commented on their concerns about Fyffes’ understanding of, and commitment to, working within ETI’s Base Code of labour standards and its Principles of Implementation.
 The Principles define the commitments, management practices and behaviours required of corporate members to implement the ETI Base Code in their supply chains.

 The subcommittee decided that Fyffes “had not demonstrated that it understood or acted on its obligations as a member of ETI to implement the provisions in the ETI Base Code”.
 Furthermore, it said that when Fyffes consistently stated that they were complying with local law, they “failed to demonstrate that their understanding and commitment to the implementation of ETI Base Code explicitly requires more than legal compliance” where the Base Code provides a higher standard.

-The subcommittee recommended, and the Board upheld, a 90-day suspension and offered Fyffes “the opportunity to engage with the International Union of Farm Workers (IUF) to create a mutually agreed framework for engagement”.
+The subcommittee recommended, and the Board upheld, a 90-day suspension and offered Fyffes “the opportunity to engage with the International Union of Food Workers (IUF) to create a mutually agreed framework for engagement”.
 It also stated that if “credible and concrete action has not been taken within this timeframe they would then recommend Fyffes for immediate dismissal”.

 The subcommittee also considered three specific complaints submitted by the IUF and the NGO, BananaLink, around ETI Base Code Provisions on:

 - Health and safety.

 With regard to the detail of these complaints, the subcommittee found the following:

 - On freedom of association: “While there are a number of complexities to this aspect of the complaint and some legal technicalities, we find that taken as a whole the actions and approach taken by Suragroh [the Fyffes-owned Honduran melon plantation at the centre of the allegations] … contravene the open approach to legitimate trade union activities that ETI would expect within the supply chain to an ETI member.”